Create and Share Subject Reports in Blippit Boards

 This keeps reports compact while still allowing multimedia evidence to be viewed easily.

-Schools often generate reports for:
+Schools often generate single focus reports for

 Reports work best when schools: